sethmbhele/amethyst/README.md

 ## Installation notes

- - Vpeeker Channels was built to be run on a subdomain.
+ - Amethyst Channels was built to be run on a subdomain.
 If this isn't the case, make sure to change `config.action_dispatch.tld_length` back to 1 in `config/environemnts/production.rb`.
  - The first user to sign in will be an admin.